Skip to main content

 <references>

-This element sets whether internal references in the DOCX are imported as PSML <link> or <xref> elements.
-The @psmlelement attribute can have values link or xref (default is xref).
-The link option also imports all bookmarks as <anchor> elements.
-This requires pso-docx v0.8.3 or higher.
+To determine whether to process internal references as PSML <link> or <xref> elements, set the @psmlelement attribute to a value of "link" or "xref" (default is "xref").
+Using "link" also imports all bookmarks as <anchor> elements.
+Requires pso-docx v0.8.3 or higher.

 <wordstyle>

-These rules transform Word paragraph or character styles into PSML elements.
-Example PSML elements include:
+These rules transform Word paragraph or character styles into the following PSML elements:

 • <heading>